CaliforniaClean Truck Check

 Testing Frequency

-Semi-Annual Testing: Most vehicles require emissions testing twice per year.
+Semi-Annual Testing: most heavy-duty vehicles are tested twice per year.

-Quarterly Testing (Starting October 2027): Vehicles with on-board diagnostics (OBD), typically with 2013+ engines, will transition to quarterly testing for stricter emissions monitoring
+Quarterly Testing (starting October 2027): vehicles with on-board diagnostics (OBD) will transition to quarterly testing for stricter emissions monitoring.

 Emissions Standards